 |These drugs increase the levels of the neurotransmitters serotonin and norepinephrine in the brain.||

 Drowsiness, blurred vision, lightheadedness, strange dreams, constipation, fever/chills, headache, increased or decreased appetite, tremor, dry mouth, nausea.

-Remeron can be sedating.
+Remeron can be sedating and cause weight gain.
 Cymbalta may increase sweating and blood pressure and also cause fatigue and reduced energy.

 Desyrel and Oleptro may cause drowsiness, fatigue, tremor, headache, dry mouth, nausea, and vomiting.